Skip to Content

 Image for 10.
 Overwintering Rosemary in Cold Climates

 In colder regions where rosemary is not hardy, take steps to overwinter the plant.
 Potted rosemary can be brought indoors and placed in a sunny spot.
 Outdoor plants may benefit from a thick layer of mulch or a burlap wrap to insulate the roots.
-With proper protection, you can enjoy a head start on the next growing season.
+You can enjoy a head start on the next growing season with proper protection.

 Savoring the Rewarding Rosemary Harvest